Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 The Wall Switch

-Depending on where you are located, you might see that people typically rely on wall switch that also has a speed-control knob or slide control.
+Depending on where you are located, you might see that people typically rely on a wall switch that also has a speed-control knob or slide control.

-If you have a setup like this in your home then turning your ceiling fan on will be no problem, even without a remote.
+If you have a setup like this in your home, then turning your ceiling fan on will be no problem, even without a remote.
 You could even change the fan’s speed without any problem.

-Unfortunately, not all ceiling fans are wired up this way.
+However, not all ceiling fans are wired up this way.
 If that’s the case, you have the second option, the pull cord or chain.

 The Pull Cord or Chain